-Taking on an old property can be exciting for those looking to create their dream home, but knowing how to go about doing it up can be challenging.
+Renovating an old property can be an exciting project, but knowing how to go about doing it up can be challenging.
 This series guides you through every stage of the renovation process, from buying the building to adding the finishing touches.

 See the PDF links below for a go-to guide on renovation